 - General relaxation (in moderate to high doses)

 - Relief of minor GI issues: IBS, etc.

 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Every body is different, and every body reacts differently to various medications.

-Overall, I would best describe this batch of OG Kush flower from Fluent Cannabis as “extremely excellent”.
+Overall, I would best describe this batch of OG Kush flower from Fluent Cannabis as “very good”.

-Simply put, this is one of the best batches of flower I’ve gotten from Florida’s medical cannabis market.
+Simply put, at the time, this was one of the best batches of flower I’d gotten from Florida’s medical cannabis market.
 It was outstanding in every category, and truly earned that description in this review.
 This is a rare case where I would say it was worth the hefty $50/eighth price tag, because I truly feel that this was premium quality flower in every aspect.

 Be sure to join our email subscriber list and follow us on Twitter and Instagram to stay up-to-date with all the latest in the Florida medical cannabis industry!
 You can find a quick-subscribe button in the righthand column on this site.
 Thank you for taking the time to read; we genuinely hope you find this site beneficial to helping you as a patient.